AtunBetun/crossmint-challenge/README.md

 I chose C# for the project given its the language I have most experience at my current SWE role.

+## Simplifications / Additions if Need to Scale

+1. Options binding to set challengeUrl and candidateId
+    - Left these out for the code to be easy to understand

 ## Algorithm

 1. **Get the map goal**